 Next Step is for people who have attended a Beginner's Instruction class, and who are interested in bringing what they have learned to the zendo.
 Next Step is an hour and a half class where we will go over the forms and ceremonies in Soto Zen.
 We'll have a refresher of meditation instruction and will touch on things like how to move around in the zendo, bowing, chanting, and service.
 We'll also cover kinhin (walking meditation) as well.
 There will be time for questions and answers.
 We will meet in the main building (3014 Washington Square).
-There is no charge for the class, though a $5 donation is gratefully received.
-To register or for further information please call the office at 512-452-5777
+There is $15 charge for the class.
+To register or for further information please call the office at 512-452-5777.

 Social Justice Group

 This newly forming group will be focusing on social justice action and issues from Buddhist perspectives.
 More information to follow.

 Urban Zen is in the process of being reformulated.
 Please check back at a later time for more specific information about this unique practice opportunity.

 Urban Zen is an ongoing group where you can learn the mechanics of Zen practice and collaborate with your peers to develop and integrate a stronger sense of ‘here’ and ‘now’ into your individual lives.
 It is, in short, about how you practice Zen in your life outside the zendo.

 This group studies various Buddhist books in a warm, fun and contemplative atmosphere.
 You need not have read the book beforehand.
 No cost for this group, but any donations are gratefully accepted.